Frequently Asked Questions

 3) Is there a waiting list?

 Sometimes, yes, sometimes no. If you wish to get in the queue, contact me and I will be able to give you a solid idea of timing.
 It’s not unusual for me to have 2-3 pieces going at the same time.
-Slipping a smaller piece into the mix is sometimes possible.

 4) Can you visit the barn if you re in the area?